 Suggestions for Overcoming Hurt

 When feeling hurt, focus on your blessings, and on the things you are most grateful for.
-This will hopefully put your feelings into their proper context.
-It may even effectively help you re-prioritize and shift your focus onto more important and meaningful things that will bring you greater happiness and fulfillment in the long-run.
+This will hopefully put your feelings into proper context.
+It may even help you re-prioritize and shift your focus onto more important and meaningful things that will bring you a greater array of happiness and fulfillment in the long-run.

 Focus on Your Strengths

-It’s therefore important to re-direct your energies away from what is hurting you, and instead focus-in on your strongest qualities that can help you get through this difficult situation successfully.
+It’s therefore, important to re-direct your energies away from what’s hurting you, and instead refocus on your strongest qualities.
+These are the qualities that can help you get through this challenging situation in optimal ways.